yuanyuanccrma/Music256a/BasicAudio/README.md

 # BasicAudio Music 256a HW1 Yuan li

 This project demonstrates how to deal with additive synthesis in JUCE.
-Implements 4 sine wave oscillator where the frequency and the gain are preset as a harmanic chord which can also be controlled by users using sliders and a checkbox that allows users to enhance the sepcific oscillator.
+Implement 4 sine wave oscillators where the frequency and the gain are preset as a harmaonic chord which can also be controlled by users using sliders and a checkbox that allows users to enhance the specific oscillator.
 Also appliedy a Smooth function to provide a better sound quality.

 ---